 At the hospital

-Photo of a patient at the hospital
+Photo of a patient and nurse at the hospital

 The main documents you will need in order to be admitted to the hospital include the following: